bitcoin-dot-org/Bitcoin.org/README.md

 ### How To Translate

 You can join a translation team on [Transifex](https://www.transifex.com/projects/p/bitcoinorg/) and start translating or improving existing translations.
-Latest live previews and communications can be found on [this thread](https://bitcointalk.org/index.php?topic=349633.0).

 * You must be a native speaker for the language you choose to translate.
 * Please be careful to preserve the original meaning of each text.
 * Sentences and popular expressions should sound native in your language.
-* You can check the result on live previews and [test small changes](#preview-small-text-changes).
+* You can check the result on the [live preview](http://bitcointx.us.to/) and [test small changes](#preview-small-text-changes).
 * Translations need to be reviewed by a reviewer or coordinator before publication.
 * Once reviewed, translations can be [submitted](#import-translations) in a pull request on GitHub.
-* **In doubt, please open a discussion on Transifex with coordinators.
+* **In doubt, please contact coordinators on Transifex.
 That'll be much appreciated.**

 ### Import Translations